Vibrational ladder-descending photostabilization of a weakly bound molecule: Quantum optimal control with a genetic algorithm: Methodology

 To find the optimal LCP parameters, we adapted the QOC+GA methodology of Arango and coworkers \cite{Guerrero2015,Guerrero2018}.
-The $i$-th individual is a pulse whose chromosome consists of the 5-vector of genes $\gamma_{i}\equiv(\varepsilon_{0},\omega_0,\tau_{0},\tau,C)$.
-We chose an initial population of 40 individuals, according to the criteria explained below.
-Then, we evolved this population through the following optimization cycle: (1) Propagation of the initial wave function $\Psi(R,0)\equiv\psi_{i}(R)\rightarrow\Psi(R,t_{max})$ with each one of the pulses separately, and calculation at $t_{max}$ of their scores with the fitness function and of the cumulative fitness of the entire population.
-For the fitness function we chose the survival probability of the target level,
+The $k$-th individual is a pulse whose chromosome consists of the 5-vector of genes $\gamma_{k}\equiv(\varepsilon_{0},\omega_0,\tau_{0},\tau,C)$.
+According to the criteria explained below, we chose an initial population of 40 individuals ($k=1,\dots,40$), which constitute the generation zero.
+Then, we evolved this population through the following optimization cycle (see Fig. \ref{fig:chartGA}): (1) Propagation of the initial wave function $\psi_{\upsilon=i}(R)\equiv\Psi_k(R,0)\rightarrow\Psi_k(R,t_{max})$ with each one of the pulses separately, and calculation at $t_{max}$ of their scores with the fitness function and the cumulative fitness.
+For the fitness function, we chose the survival probability of the target level,

-(2) Elimination of the individuals with fitness less than the cumulative fitness.
-(3) Elitist selection of the best five survivors of step (2).
-(4) Replacement of the eliminated individuals with the children generated by crossing over the genes of the survivors with probability $\Pi_{X}$, using the roulette-wheel selection method.
+Once the individuals are organized from lowest to highest fitness, the cumulative fitness for a given individual, $k$, is given by $\sum_{j=1}^{k} J_j/\sum_{j=1}^{40} J_j$, where the denominator is a normalization factor.
+(2) Selection of the best 5 individuals using the roulette-wheel selection method based on the cumulative fitness.
+This method involves the generation of a random number between 0 and 1 and its comparison with the cumulative fitness value of each individual; the higher the cumulative fitness of an individual, the greater the chance of being selected.
+(3) Elimination of the remaining 35 individuals from the population.
+Here, if the number of generations is less than 10 we continue with step (4), otherwise we stop the optimization and choose the best individual.
+(4) Replacement of the eliminated individuals with the children generated by crossing over the survivors' genes with probability $\Pi_{X}$.
 (5) Sampling of the mutation probability of all genes of each individual of the new population, followed by mutation of those with probabilities less than $\Pi_{M}$.
 This operation is not applied to the individuals selected in step (3).
-(6) Return to step (1) if the number of generations is less than 10.
+(6) Return to step (1).

 To generate the initial population of LCPs, we chose the initial parameters randomly within appropriate ranges, which were determined heuristically appealing to physical considerations, as follows.
 The spectral bandwidth of the LCP \cite{bandwidth}